 Favored by the really rich and extremely famous (who don't necessarily need or want to be in the spotlight full time) the Peninsula is one of the most elegant hotels in Beverly Hills.
 Thanks to its sophisticated atmosphere and superior service, the Peninsula has earned both AAA Five-Diamond and Mobil Five-Star distinctions.

-The Beverly Hilton Hotel recently completed a $60 million renovation.
-Its legendary Aqua Star Pool remains the largest in Beverly Hills.
+The Beverly Hilton Hotel's legendary Aqua Star Pool remains the largest heated one in Beverly Hills.
 Three-quarters of the guest rooms feature a private terrace.
 While the Beverly Hilton is in walking distance of Rodeo Drive, it's one of the hotels that offers free town car service to destinations within three miles (which can help when you're carrying all those packages back to your room).

 One of the poshest hotels in Beverly Hills, the Beverly Wilshire, a Four Seasons hotel, is designed in Italian Renaissance style with French neoclassic accents.
 Ultra-spacious guest rooms are a blend of luxury and 21st-century technology.
 Scenes from the film Pretty Woman were filmed at The Beverly Wilshire.

 Avalon Hotel in the heart of Beverly Hills was originally built in 1949 and refurbished in 1999, keeping its mid-century modern appeal.